 FLVS provides access to over 125 online courses 365 days per year, 24 hours a day.
 FLVS provides individualized and personalized instruction and flexible pacing for students.
-Students can access lessons whenever, wherever, and through multiple devices and means.
+Students can access lessons when they want, where they want, through multiple devices and means.
 Learning is based on achievement instead of seat time and so is its funding.
-Teachers are held accountable for student performance through a variety of metrics and all staff are on annual contracts.
+Teachers are held accountable for student performance through a variety of metrics and all staff is on annual contracts.
 Access to expanded curriculum is available for every student in the state (including rural, urban, and low-performing) by FLVS.
 This includes AP, foreign languages, electives, and core requirements.
 Even fiscally strapped districts can offer a full range of AP courses and test preparation by qualified instructors, something not available to students in many smaller school districts.